shuye2009/GenomicPlot/README.md

 ```
 ![Fig. 2 Coverage around the center of peaks](./tests/test_plot_locus2.png)

 The following example shows you how to annotate ChIP-seq peaks.
 The annotation statistics is shown in "test_plot_peak_annotation.png".
-The detailed annotation is in the table "summitPeak_targeted_annotated_gene.tab".
+The detailed annotation is in the table "summitPeak_targeted_annotated_gene.tab", if verbose = TRUE.

 ``` r
 gtffile <- system.file("extdata", "gencode.v19.annotation_chr19.gtf",